Reverse Osmosis Explained

 - The production of maple syrup – RO is used to separate the sugary concentrate from water in the sap.

 - The dairy industry uses RO filtration to concentrate whey and milk.

 - Wastewater goes through the RO process to create something drinkable, thereby earning the nickname, “toilet to tap” which may be unappealing, but provides developing nations with the ability to produce drinkable water.

-As stated above, it’s also used to desalinate sea water.
-In Dubai, where fresh water is limited, large scale reverse osmosis filters converts about 416 millions of gallons of sea water to fresh water every day.
+As stated above, it’s also used to desalinate seawater.
+In Dubai, where fresh water is limited, large-scale reverse osmosis filters convert about 416 millions of gallons of seawater to fresh water every day.
 Dubai’s groundwater supplies only 0.5% of the city’s water – that means the other 99.5% has to come from Reverse Osmosis.
 In order to produce 416 million gallons of fresh water, the system has to pump about 2.8 billion gallons of water through it each day.